One of the most common questions in our “Ask Cheryl” inbox is how much to spend on wedding and shower gifts.

 If you have questions or comments about this post, or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected]

-Questions in this column are received from readers.
-They may be edited for spelling, length and grammar, or to remove sensitive information.
+The questions in this column are submitted by readers.
+The questions may be edited for spelling, length, grammar, or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.